- By using the planner, you consent to your information being used to create the final report. No data has been saved.

-- The figures shown are for illustration purposes only.
+- The figures shown are a guide only.
 Remember that investment returns are never guaranteed.
-So you could get back less than what you put in.
+So you could get back less than you started with.

-- Your annual contributions are limited to 100% of your gross UK earnings.
-Also, the Government has set a limit on the amount of pension contributions you can make each year before they’re taxed.
+- Your yearly contributions are limited to 100% of your gross UK earnings.
+Also, the government has set a limit on the amount of pension contributions you can make each year before they’re taxed.
 This is called the annual allowance.
 The annual allowance for the 2018/19 tax year is £40,000, which means you could contribute £40,000 before a tax charge may apply.

 - Key features, together with an illustration, based on your individual circumstances, will be provided before you make a decision to invest.

 - You may be charged for any advice given by your financial adviser.
 Any such charge or cost should be confirmed at outset.
 No allowance has been made for commission or fees paid for financial advice.